-Access to Livestream Studio is included with Vimeo Premium and Vimeo Enterprise membership.
+Access to Livestream Studio is included with Enterprise memberships.
 With Livestream Studio, you can use H.265 (High-efficiency Video Compression, or HEVC) video compression, allowing you to send your stream using less bandwidth than the older standard H.264 compression requires.
-Studio is currently the only encoder that can use H.265 to stream to Vimeo.
+The Studio is currently the only encoder that can use H.265 to stream to Vimeo.

 Difference between H.264 and H.265